Justice Samuel A. Alito, Jr.

 Burwell v.
 Hobby Lobby Stores, Inc. (2014)

-Topic: Health Care; Religion
+Topic: Religion; Health Care

-The Religious Freedom Restoration Act (RFRA) permits a closely held for-profit corporation to deny its employees the health coverage of contraceptives to which the employees are otherwise entitled by the federal Patient Protection and Affordable Care Act, based on the religious objections of the corporation’s owners.
-Protecting the free exercise rights of closely held corporations protects the religious liberty of the people who own and control them.
+The Religious Freedom Restoration Act (RFRA) permits a closely held for-profit corporation to deny its employees the health coverage of contraceptives to which the employees are otherwise entitled by the federal Patient Protection and Affordable Care Act, based on the religious objections of the corporation's owners.
+More generally, protecting the free exercise rights of closely held corporations protects the religious liberty of the people who own and control them.

 Vance v.
 Ball State University (2013)